silphendio/simple_conf_parser/README.md

 - numbers can be in any format that python supports: int, float or complex.
 (Starting an integer number with 0 is forbidden, but the parser currently just falls back to float)

 The following features are still subject to change.
 - `=` can be used instead of `:`.
-For compatibility with other config files.
+I don't know why I included that.
 - commas can be replaced with semicolons.
 Since those are treated like whitespace anyway, I'm not sure how useful this is.
 - strings can span multiple lines.
 Escaping a newline or using different quotes is currently neither required nor supported.
+The following things are *not* supported, but might be added later:
+- c-style comments
+- python-style docstrings
+- comments starting with a semicolon

 Simple configuration files have no specified extensions, because there a far too many out there.
 If this unexpectly gets popular, I might revisit the idea.
 For now, I recommend saving configuration files as `.conf`.
 That format isn't defined, and it's clear that it's meant to be a configuration file.
 `.yaml` is also an option, because simple conf files are largely a subset of YAML and thus gets syntax highlighting in fancy editors.

-Because this is written in pure python, it's about 40x slower than python's `json` module.
-This can be veryfied with the `bench.py` script and some json files [these](https://github.com/jdorfman/awesome-json-datasets).

 ## installation
 pypi package is coming soon.
 For now, just drop the `conf_parser.py` and `tokenizer.py` in a python project.